1997 Asian financial crisis: Indonesia

-Additionally, the Indonesian motorcycle Grand Prix, which was held at Sentul, was dropped from the 1998 Superbike and MotoGP calendars.
+Additionally, the Indonesian motorcycle Grand Prix, which was held at Sentul, was dropped from the 1998 Superbike and MotoGP calendar.
+It did not return to the calendar until 2022 when the grand prix was held on Mandalika International Street Circuit.
 World Rally Championship also dropped the Rally Indonesia from their 1998 calendar.

 South Korea

 The banking sector was burdened with non-performing loans as its large corporations were funding aggressive expansions.
 During that time, there was a haste to build great conglomerates to compete on the world stage.
 Many businesses ultimately failed to ensure returns and profitability.
 The chaebol, South Korean conglomerates, simply absorbed more and more capital investment.
 Eventually, excess debt led to major failures and takeovers.

 Amongst other stimuli, the crisis resulted in the bankruptcy of major Korean companies, provoking not only corporations, but also government officials towards corruption.
-The Hanbo scandal of early 1997 exposed South Koreas economic weaknesses and corruption problems to the international financial community.
+The Hanbo scandal of early 1997 exposed South Korea's economic weaknesses and corruption problems to the international financial community.
 Later that year, in July, South Korea's third-largest car maker, Kia Motors, asked for emergency loans.
 The domino effect of collapsing large South Korean companies drove the interest rates up and international investors away.

 In the wake of the Asian market downturn, Moody's lowered the credit rating of South Korea from A1 to A3, on 28 November 1997, and downgraded again to B2 on 11 December.
 That contributed to a further decline in South Korean shares since stock markets were already bearish in November.
 The Seoul stock exchange fell by 4% on 7 November 1997.
 On 8 November, it plunged by 7%, its biggest one-day drop to that date.
 And on 24 November, stocks fell a further 7.2% on fears that the IMF would demand tough reforms.
 In 1998, Hyundai Motor Company took over Kia Motors.
 Samsung Motors' $5 billion venture was dissolved due to the crisis, and eventually Daewoo Motors was sold to the American company General Motors (GM).

 The International Monetary Fund (IMF) provided US$58.4 billion as a bailout package.
 In return, Korea was required to take restructuring measures.
 The ceiling on foreign investment in Korean companies was raised from 26 percent to 100 percent.
 In addition, the Korean government started financial sector reform program.
 Under the program, 787 insolvent financial institutions were closed or merged by June 2003.
 The number of financial institutions in which foreign investors invested has increased rapidly.
 Examples include New Bridge Capital's takeover of Korea First Bank.

 The South Korean won, meanwhile, weakened to more than 1,700 per U.S. dollar from around 800, but later managed to recover.
 However, like the chaebol, South Korea's government did not escape unscathed.
 Its national debt-to-GDP ratio more than doubled (approximately 13% to 30%) as a result of the crisis.